Ether64/SkyScraperDiagrams/README.md

-# SkyScraper
+# SkyScraperDiagrams
- A Python webscraper that locates the cheapest flight prices that fall under input criteria
+ UML Diagrams of a Python webscraper that locates the cheapest flight prices that fall under input criteria